RedhawkSDR/FM_RBDS_demo/README.md

-# REDHAWK Basic Waveforms -
+# REDHAWK Basic Waveforms - FM RBDS Demo

 Actively Managed

 ## Description

-Contains the source and build script for the REDHAWK Basic Waveform -
+Contains the source and build script for the REDHAWK Basic Waveform FM_RBDS_demo.
+This waveform processes the RBDS digitial message present in broadcast FM radio signals.
+This waveform tune and filters out this signal, performs a BPSK demodulation, then decodes the RBDS data.

 ## Active Tags and Branches